paritytech/smoldot/bin/wasm-node/javascript/README.md

 When initializing the client with the `start` function, one must pass a list of chain specifications corresponding to the various chains the client should try to be connected to.

-The `start` function returns a `Promise` that yield a client once the chain specifications have been successfully parsed and basic initialization is finished, but before Internet connections are opened towards the chains.
+The `start` function returns a `Promise` that yields a client once the chain specifications have been successfully parsed and basic initialization is finished, but before Internet connections are opened towards the chains.